rust-crypto-labs/rust-sike/README.md

 `rust-sike` currently supports both algorithms from the SIKE suite: a public-key encryption primitive, and a key-encapsulation mechanism build from this primitive.

-Under the hood, isogeny computations are performed using optimised, but not strategy-optimised, algorithms.
+Under the hood, isogeny computations are performed using strategy-optimised algorithms.
 The updated specification (17 april 2019) is used as a basis for implementation.

 #### Supported parameters